ibm-cloud-docs/power-iaas/ordering-direct-link.md

     It can take IBM Cloud support up to three business days to create the Direct Link Connect connection.
     {: note}

 10. To create a connection to the {{site.data.keyword.powerSys_notm}} instance by using the Direct Link Connect service, create a [new support case](/docs/infrastructure/power-iaas?topic=power-iaas-getting-help-and-support).

-    1. In the new case's description field, add the Direct Link Connect case number.
+In the new case's description field, add the Direct Link Connect case number.
-    2. Copy the {{site.data.keyword.powerSys_notm}} case IAM Service ID that the system automatically generated.

-11. Enter the IAM Service ID from the {{site.data.keyword.powerSys_notm}} case into the Direct Link Connect case.
-When the Direct Link Connect connection is created, the Direct Link Connect case number is closed.
+11. When the Direct Link Connect connection is created, the Direct Link Connect case number is closed.
 The following network information is an example of what is displayed:

     ```shell
     Link Speed:                  1000 Mbps